YannickMath/fastfood_bo_symf/README.md

 ---

 **Note:** This is the backend API.
-It's designed to work with a React frontend application for a complete e-commerce solution.
+It's designed to work with any modern frontend application (React, Vue, Angular, etc.) for a complete e-commerce solution.